Maia-Everett/lintian.eu/_posts/2024-09-29-warcraft-retrospective-37.md

 At release, the campaign actually ended here, as Blizzard ran out of time to finish the Founding of Durotar campaign before the game went gold.
 Only in patch 1.13, five and a half months after release, did the remaining two missions arrive: Act 2 "Old Hatreds" and the very short Act 3 "A Blaze of Glory".

 Next up, we'll visit Dustwallow Marsh and Theramore Isle, and we'll find out who's behind the human attacks --- and stop them.

+[^gold]: Gold can be spent on items in many shops around the map.

+[^murlocs]: Further muddling the murloc/mur'gul matter, this mission has murlocs, but they use mur'gul models.